Accessible Learning Center (ALC) Residential Accommodations

 Liability:

-The owner/handler of an animal is personally responsible for any damages to a facility or sponsored event due to that animal.
-Owners are financially responsible for the actions of service or ESAs including bodily injury, property damage, cleaning and/or replacement of furniture, carpet, blinds, and any and all other damages which may arise.
+The owner/handler are financially responsible for the actions of assistance animals including bodily injury, property damage, cleaning and/or replacement of furniture, carpet, blinds, and any and all other damages which may arise.

 Personal Care Attendant